msarafos/overthewire/leviathan/walkthrough.md

     lala
     f0n8h2iWLP

-one can easily leak the password for the next level and continue with the challanges.
+one can easily leak the password for the next level and continue with the challenges.

 Password: **f0n8h2iWLP**